lukso-network/docs/docs/networks/lukso-cli.md

 3. Verify installation by running `ConvertFrom-Yaml`  it shouldn't give any output but also not throw any error.

 ### Enable coloring for powershell
-This step is optional but recomended
+This step is optional but recommended
+It lets you enable additional terminal color encoding used by some clients. (otherwise the output may be cluttered)

 `Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`
+Restart `PowerShell` for changes to take effect.

 ### Install Setup
 1. Run `PowerShell` as an Administrator